top of page

 It has everything to do with making it fair.

-• Female athletes (on average) have smaller hand span
+• Female athletes (on average) have smaller hand spans.

 Yet we use: